daisy/pipeline/documentation_contract.md

 - `dp2:default`: The object (string) is the default value of the subject (option).
-- `dp2:sequence`: The object (boolean) determines whether the subject (input port) accepts a sequence of documents or not.
+- `dp2:sequence`: The object (boolean) determines whether the subject (input/output/option) accepts a sequence of documents/values or not.
 Defaults to false.
+- `dp2:data-type`: The object (string) is the data type ID of the subject (option).
+- `dp2:media-type`: The object (string) is the media type of the subject (input port/option or output port/option).

 ## Special classes